 Workforce Management Solutions Explorer, Inter IKEA

 Roland’s involvement with workforce management started over a decade ago: The HR team asked for some sales data – something to do with staff scheduling.
-It turned out they needed more than just data but assistance in analysing forecast methods.
+It turned out they needed more than just data but assistance in analyzing forecast methods.
 This soon became a full-time project which was looking to transform how IKEA stores were staffed in the UK.

 Within a couple of months Roland was hooked.
 To staff a complex retail operation requires learning about the entire process, it’s a fantastic way to learn a business, how employees create value from concept to customer.
 Following a successful roll-out Roland was given an opportunity to build on his experience.
 “I started working in a global role for IKEA, guiding the country retail operations in workforce management around the world.
 It was a great time – the unique challenges in each country really expanded my appreciation for the topic, especially how varied the local rules on scheduling could be.
 And even though this can be tiring, it was such fun working with teams around the world.”